GiacomoValliPhD/openhdemg/docs/api_widgets.md

-Description  # TODO remove newlines in all APIs
+Description
 -----------
-This module contains classes and functions managing the user interfaces used by the library.
-These span from file selection windows to complete interfaces for data processing.
+This module contains classes (QtWidgets) and functions managing the user interfaces used by openhdemg.library.
+These classes or functions can be used directly or integrated in larger UIs (e.g., MU tracking and conduction velocity estimation).

 <br/>